 BK: “When you’re off to a network, get prepared to talk to people.
 Have some stories.
-Know the latest news, both in your industry, and more generally.
+Know the latest news, both in your industry and more generally.
 Keep an eye out for the lighter, funnier stories; recounting these is more likely to make an impact than waffling on about your business.
 Be prepared to talk about yourself, but mention your work briefly and passionately, then take the conversation elsewhere.
 Friends first, pitches later.

 “Forget about selling: that shouldn’t be your objective.
 Networking isn’t a job interview.
 Set yourself the task of trying to learn something from everyone you meet.
 That’ll be much more natural than trying to find angles to big yourself up.
-Getting chance to play teacher makes people feel wise, which makes them good about themselves - and people who make you feel good are the ones you want to talk to again.
+Getting a chance to play teacher makes people feel wise, which makes them good about themselves - and people who make you feel good are the ones you want to talk to again.
 Go into each encounter with an enquiring mind and a strict policy of actually listening, not just waiting for your turn to pitch…ask intelligent questions, ones which expand the discussion and unlock more knowledge.
 You want to make the person you’re talking to feel like they’re the singular person you’re interested in, in the whole venue.
 And for the time you’re with them, make sure that rings true.”

 6. Give and serve

-One of the best ways to make friends at conferences and meet ups is to make yourself useful.
+One of the best ways to make friends at conferences and meetups is to make yourself useful.

 BK: “Having something to give away will make you stand out.
-Whether it’s a physical thing, or some knowledge, like statistics or a report, or just a great piece of online content you know about and can offer to share… if you can make an offer to add a little bit of value for nothing, you’ve got an excuse to get in touch, and you’ll be received positively, and remembered as someone who isn’t grab-grab-grab, but someone who gives first and puts people and relationships first.
+Whether it’s a physical thing, or some knowledge, like statistics or a report, or just a great piece of online content you know about and can offer to share.
+If you can make an offer to add a little bit of value for nothing, you’ve got an excuse to get in touch, and you’ll be received positively, and remembered as someone who isn’t grab-grab-grab, but someone who gives first and puts people and relationships first.
 These are the sorts of people that businesses want around, so give without expectation of reciprocation, and you might be surprised what comes back.”

 7. Make sure your cards are the business

-Business cards is an area where many SMEs and freelancers are missing a trick, through naivety and lack of effort.
+Business cards are an area where many SMEs and freelancers are missing a trick, through naivety and lack of effort.
 Ben Kench collects thousands of peoples’ cards in a year, so he knows what it takes to come out on top of the pile.

 “I’d also advise using a one-way system for business cards - and if you’re collecting a lot of them, a method of sorting them on the spot, to save precious time after the event.
-I keep my own cards in my jacket pocket, and the ones I receive, if I feel there’s some sort of spark of connection with the person, their card goes in one trouser pocket, if not so much, then the other.
-But I would still follow up both piles nonetheless, because you never know…”
+I keep my cards in my jacket pocket, and the ones I receive, if I feel there’s some spark of connection with the person, their card goes in one trouser pocket, if not so much, then the other.
+But I would still follow up both piles nonetheless because you never know…”

 8. Diplomatic exits for dummies